AdaCore/training_material/courses/fundamentals_of_ada/adv_260_controlled_types.rst

 ---------

 * Controlled types allow access to object construction, assignment, destruction
-* `Ada.Finalization` can be expensive to use
+* :ada:`Ada.Finalization` can be expensive to use

-   - Other mechanisms may be more efficient
+   * Other mechanisms may be more efficient

       * But require more rigor in usage